goldfirere/singletons/README.md

 paper for a more thorough introduction.

 [This blog series](https://blog.jle.im/entry/introduction-to-singletons-1.html),
-authored by Justin Le, offers an tutorial for this library that assumes no knowledge of dependent types.
+authored by Justin Le, offers a tutorial for this library that assumes no knowledge of dependent types.

 Compatibility